TMJPEngineering/angular-error-handler/README.md

 # angular-error-handler
-A centralize generic error handler for promises.
+A centralize generic error handler for promises in Angular.